lorenzophys/secure-share/README.md

 - Flexible Storage Options:
   - Redis Store: Secure Share offers integration with a Redis backend.
   - In-Memory Store: for quick testing or simpler use cases, an in-memory store is available, requiring no external     dependencies.
 - Robust Encryption: Utilizes the Fernet encryption algorithm.
-The key is derived from the first block of a UUID, ensuring that the secret and the key are never stored together.
+The Fernet key is derived a UUID with `pbkdf2`, ensuring that the secret and the key are never stored together.
 - Ephemeral Secrets: Combines the TTL feature of the Fernet algorithm with the TTL of the store, guaranteeing that secrets are truly ephemeral.

+## Notes on encryption

+Following the [reccomendetions from OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#pbkdf2) the Fernet key is derived from a UUID, salted with a random sequence and passed to `pbkdf2` using `600000` iterations.

 ## Quickstart